 What’s Going On Down There?

 In this presentation, students are encouraged to learn more about their bodies and to feel more empowered.
-The program presents information on the anatomy of the reproductive system while engaging the participants in learning more about preventative healthcare, PAP tests (smears) and pelvic exams, sexually transmitted infections (STIs), and contraception in an inclusive and non-threatening atmosphere.
+The program presents information on the anatomy of the female reproductive system while engaging participants in learning more about preventative healthcare, PAP tests (smears) and pelvic exams, sexually transmitted infections (STIs) prevention, and contraception in an inclusive atmosphere.

 Check Those Testes